Prime Time Research Media Announces Winners of Global Healthcare Excellence Awards & India Excellence Awards, 2024 - www.lokmattimes.com

 A comprehensive list of winners of the Global Healthcare Excellence Awards & India Excellence Awards, 2024

-Chief Guest Sunil Gavaskar and RSV Badrinath, Former DCP - Hyderabad, congratulated the awardees and expressed the importance of acknowledgement and appreciation in the professional arena.
-Gavaskar asserted acknowledgement not only motivates and up the bar but also encourages peers to outperform.
+Chief Guest Mr. Sunil Gavaskar and Mr. RSV Badrinath, Former DCP – Hyderabad, congratulated the awardees and expressed the importance of acknowledgement and appreciation in the professional arena.
+Mr. Gavaskar asserted acknowledgement not only motivates and up the bar but also encourages peers to outperform.

 Website: www.timemedia.in